-Biblical Hermeneutics - As an introduction to New Testament studies, this course examines the principles governing genuinely Christian interpretation of the Scriptures in their original languages.
+Biblical Hermeneutics -As an introduction to biblical studies, this course examines the principles governing genuinely Christian interpretation of the Scriptures in their original languages.
 In the study of New Testament grammar the student reviews the characteristics of Hellenistic and New Testament Greek, particularly as distinguished from classical Greek.
-The student learns the basic principles of textual criticism so as to be able to use the critical text profitably.
-The text used in the textual criticism course is that of the United Bible Societies.
-The critical Hebrew text of the Biblia Hebraica Stuttgartensia is used in all Old Testament exegesis courses.
+The student also learns the basic principles of textual criticism so as to be able to use the critical text profitably.
+The text used for the study of New Testament textual criticism is that of the United Bible Societies.
+The critical Hebrew text of the Biblia Hebraica Stuttgartensia is used for this course and for all Old Testament exegesis courses.

+NT1010\ Hermeneutics

-NT1010 Hermeneutics lst semester 4 hours Wendland, Zell
+1st semester 4\\ hours Wendland, Zell